aviaryan/gcide-dictionary-json/README.md

 ### Customizing

-There are some variables in the [python script](gcide_parser.py) which can be configured.
+If you want to have control over the output json files, there are some variables in the [python script](gcide_parser.py) which can be configured.
 The comments should be sufficient to explain what each configuration is for.

 ### Notes

-* The 'same as word' or 'see word' type of definitions in dictionary have been replaced by ___word (3 underscores).
+* The 'Same as word' or 'See word' type of definitions in dictionary have been replaced by ___word (3 underscores).
 This is controlled by the `fix_er` variable.
 ```json
 "grains": [
 "___grain",
 "Pigeon's dung used in tanning.
 See Grainer. n., 1"
 ]
 ```

+* To cleanup generated dictionary, you can use variables like `only_alpha`, `remove_prefix` and `remove_as` from the [script](gcide_parser.py).

 ### Similar Projects